AnChangNice/Logic2_HCI_UART_Extension/README.md

 ## 5, Export them both to CSV with "Use ISO8601 timestamps".
 ![image](doc/export.png)

 ## 6, Run command "python csv2btsnoop.py hci.csv btsnoop.log" to get the btsnoop file.
+Or just drop csv file to csv2btsnoop.bat to generate btsnoop file.
 ![image](doc/csv2btsnoop.png)

 ## Now you could review the btsnoop log in Wireshark or any other tools.